AlejandroRojas123/agentic-model-development-platform/PROJECT_STATUS.md

 - Created the first ADR 0001
 - Created the minimal directory structure implied by ADR 0001.
 - Verified the environment and one trivial test.
+- Established the Python development environment and package structure for Version 1
+- Added context, alternatives, rationale, status, and consequences to ADR 0001.

 ## Currently Working On

-- Establishing the Python development environment and package structure for Version 1
+- Defining the precise mortgage modeling problem

 ## Next Steps

-1. Add context, alternatives, rationale, status, and consequences to ADR 0001.
+NA

 ## Open Questions

-1. Why doesn't the Terminal in VS Code recognize uv but PowerShell does?
+None

 ## Current Blockers